 Welcome to the Cunard Famous Liners Archive

-In 1840, Sir Samuel Cunard set sail aboard Britannia, bound for North America.
-With this, he founded the first regularly scheduled transatlantic steamship service.
+In 1840, a new era in transatlantic travel was forged when Sir Samuel Cunard’s Britannia set sail for North America, inaugurating the world’s first regularly scheduled transatlantic steamship service.

-These pages allow you to explore the history of the Cunard Line, ship by ship.
-While this is not an exhaustive list, some of the most notable Cunard vessels are detailed here; and we are always seeking to add new profiles to the archive.
+This archive invites you to explore the rich history of the Cunard Line, ship by fascinating ship.
+While not an exhaustive compilation, it proudly details some of Cunard’s most celebrated vessels, and we are continually expanding this collection with new ship profiles.

 Image sourced with permission from: Simplon Post Cards